Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - modules for ACL, error handling, mailers, etc... these are reusable
     - reusable modules are "infrastructure" modules
     - your app code (and your domain) are not reusable

+ - now, after you implemented and tested your domain...

+# implementing the application logic

+ - decide what web interface you want: Web-pages?
+API?
+ - if it's an API, do you REALLY need an API?